SLaks/Styliner/index.md

 Styliner will automatically add `!important` to media queries that should override rules that were inlined.

 This has some limitations; see [below](#limitations).

+##What selectors are supported?
+Styliner uses [CSSselect](https://github.com/fb55/CSSselect) to match CSS selectors; this should support all CSS2 selectors and most CSS3 selectors.

+Styliner fully passes Acid1, and passes almost all of Acid2 (except for a few places where my [CSS parser](https://github.com/nzakas/parser-lib) doesn't handle invalid syntax according to spec.
+Acid3 is primarily driven by Javascript, so it isn't applicable to Styliner.

 ##Can I use [LESS](http://lesscss.org)?
 [Yup](https://github.com/SLaks/Styliner-less).